-Hoe Street - 50 additional places
+Hoe Street Ward - 50 additional places

 Juniper House Nursery: This new development includes a new purpose built, zero carbon, 50+ place nursery.
 Juniper House is a mixed-use development in the heart of Walthamstow Town Centre that includes 91 new mixed-tenure homes.
 The project will provide flexible commercial and cultural space adjacent to the train station.
 Alongside the much-needed new homes, the development includes a new nursery for 50+ local children.
-At the time of this CSA, the construction is nearing the end and we are working with our Commercial Estate & Investment team to secure a quality Ofsted registered provider to operate full day care provision from the premises.
+At the time of this CSA, the construction is nearing the end and we are working to secure a quality Ofsted registered provider to operate full day care provision from the premises.
 The anticipated completion July 2023.